langchain-ai/langchain/docs/modules/document_loaders/how_to_guides.rst

 `GCS Directory <./examples/gcs_directory.html>`_: A walkthrough of how to load all files in a directory from Google Cloud Storage (GCS).

+`Gutenberg <./examples/gutenberg.html>`_: A walkthrough of how to load data from a Gutenberg ebook text.

 .. toctree::
    :maxdepth: 1